 - Age of initial use

-Remember, risk factors are just that—they may increase the likelihood of becoming addicted, but they don’t mean someone is prone to addiction.
-While there is no cure, opioid addiction is treatable.7
+Remember, risk factors are just that— having risk factors alone does not define an individual as an addict, however risk factors may increase the likelihood of that individual becoming addicted.
+While there is no cure, opioid use disorder is treatable.

 How to Treat Opioid Addiction